Here’s a weird question: Would earphones tie up in space?

 The single, biggest advantage of owning a pair of wireless ear buds is, not having to untangle the wires upon every use.
 With this hassle free experience, comes a supreme level of comfort.

-Bluetooth wireless ear buds provide such added flexibility and convenience.
+BT wireless ear buds provide such added flexibility and convenience.

 Regardless of the task at hand, you get the freedom to move around at your leisure, without being tied down by the wires.